 There are so many kick-ass wedding venues in Colorado, it’s hard to keep track of them all.
 And that’s coming from someone who works in the wedding industry.
 Wedding venues are kind of like breweries in Denver and the Rocky Mountains.
 They keep popping all over the place.
 In this article, we’ll discuss how to choose your wedding venue in the easiest and most efficient way possible.

 So how do you begin to narrow down the search?
-The easy way would be to start by reading these two articles, each of which includes 10 of our favorite wedding venues in Colorado:
+The easy way would be to start by reading this article which includes 10 of our favorite wedding venues in Colorado.

 Another way narrow down your search would be to ask yourself a few questions, which will quickly and efficiently help you hone in on what’s most important to you and, in turn, which venues would be the best fit.